 This arrangement continued for over a half century when, in 1970, The Club initiated The Winthrop-Sears Medal.
 This medal was named after two very early chemical industry pioneers, one of whom was John Winthrop the Younger, one of America‘s earliest scientists who was elected Fellow of the Royal Society in 1662.
 He is also considered the Father of Connecticut because he convinced the British government to unite Saybrook, New Haven and River Colonies into a combined Connecticut Colony and then became popular Colonial Governor for many years.

-The Chemists’ Club’s 2022 Winthrop Sears Medal will be awarded to Dr. Robert L. Zeller III, Vice President of Technology at Oxy Low Carbon Ventures, a subsidiary of Occidental (Oxy), at its Egg Nog Gala ceremony on Monday, December 12, 2022 at the historic Players Club, NY.
+The Chemists’ Club’s 2022 Winthrop Sears Medal was awarded to Dr. Robert L. Zeller III, Vice President of Technology at Oxy Low Carbon Ventures, a subsidiary of Occidental (Oxy), at its Egg Nog Gala ceremony on Monday, December 12, 2022 at the historic Players Club, NY.

 The prestigious honor recognizes exceptional innovation and entrepreneurship in the sciences field.
 To select the winner, the 124-year-old Chemists' Club seeks an innovative development that has far reaching commercial success.

 Dr. Zeller and the team at Oxy Low Carbon Ventures are advancing cutting-edge, low carbon technologies and business solutions that reduce emissions.
 This includes Direct Air Capture, a technology that captures atmospheric carbon dioxide and safely and securely sequesters it in geologic formations deep underground or uses it to produce low carbon products.
 Dr. Zeller manages the organization’s ventures with early-stage clean energy companies to develop and commercialize technologies and approaches that help enable net-zero solutions.